 Warrior II – Getting off the straight and narrow

-In this day and age, we are learning quickly that “one size fits all” is often not the best idea – and yoga asana is very much the same.
+In this day and age, we are learning quickly that “one size fits all” is often not the best idea.

-It often serves us to be adaptable to explore variations, rather than to try to force anything.
-It is not about the form of the pose, but rather the energy contained within the pose that creates the power.
+It often serves us to be adaptable to explore variations.
+It is not about how correctly we are able to align our physical body, but rather the energy contained within the pose.

 This particular modification is good for those who have inflammation such as bursitis or arthritis of the hip, have had hip replacements, or are still building strength or mobility of the hip and low back.
 It is also great for those who struggle with balance!

-1- Front knee is aligned over the ankle, the knee tracking in line with the center of the foot (so that you can see your big toe)
+1- Front knee is aligned over the ankle.
+The knee tracking in line with the center of the foot (so that you can see your big toe on the inside of your knee).

-2- The pelvis is not in anterior (forward tipping) position.
+2- The pelvis is not so far in such an anterior (forward tipping) position, that the back is in a “sway”.

 Often we cue students to line up their front heel to their back instep or heel, as if standing on a single track.
 For many this won’t be a problem to do.
 For others this cue will create a cycle of compensation.
 It all has to do with how much mobility is available for the hip, as well as general hip and core strength.